Feel confident with your nutrition!

 Keep the mentality of aiming for BETTER, NOT PERFECT will help you mentally and allow you to feel okay about your decisions with no regrets or throwing in the towel.

 You can also give yourself some guidelines, for example, “I’m going to eat at least one piece of fruit a day”.
 Now you have something to work towards and can hold yourself accountable when out and about.
 If you are not seeing food items that would fit into your plan, remember to go back to the basics and do the best you can.
 When you start feeling hungry and you don't have the foods you desire around, see if you can wait a little longer before eating.
-As always, remember to eat slowly, stop eating when you are about 80% full, and hydrated!
+As always, remember to eat slowly, stop eating when you are about 80% full, and stay hydrated!

 Eating healthy can be challenging when traveling and on the go, but it doesn't have to be.
 If we take a few simple steps to stay prepared it can take the stress away.
 That little bit of planning will go a long way and your body will thank you.